 Larry Boucher is the founder of a couple of companies in the storage space, including Adaptec Inc., where he served on the board of directors until 2001.
 In 1997, Boucher founded Alacritech Inc. and now says the company has seen an uptick over the last fiscal year in users deploying its TCP/IP offload engine (TOE) cards for use with iSCSI storage.
-He sat down with SearchStorage.com to talk about the trends he's seeing in the market, and why he feels TOE cards will almost inevitably be coming to an
+He sat down with SearchStorage.com to talk about the trends he's seeing in the market, and why he feels TOE cards will almost inevitably be coming to an iSCSI storage area network (SAN) configuration near you.

 You say your TOE card business is growing.
 Can you share any hard numbers there?